 Life Outside of Violence (LOV) helps those harmed by stabbing, gunshot or assault receive the treatment, support and resources they need to find alternatives to end the cycle of violence.

-The idea behind LOV is to help decrease incidences of retaliation, criminal involvement, re-injury, and death.
+LOV’s mission is to decrease incidences of retaliation, criminal involvement, re-injury and death.

 Who is eligible?

 Those who meet the following requirements are eligible to enroll in the LOV program.

 - St. Louis City and County residents as well as Illinois residents within a certain radius

 - Injured by gunshot, stabbing or blunt trauma (e.g. assault, fight)